 Protein is important for many reasons, one of which is that it’s the building blocks for muscle tissue.
 These three amino acids, specifically leucine, can help to support protein synthesis, during post-workout muscle recovery1, which is why many athletes will use BCAAs either during or post-workout.

 Back it up – what’s protein synthesis?

-If you have specific nutrition or fitness goals, you know what I’m going to say – it’s always best to work with your health care practitioner or a qualified sports dietitian to find a plan that’s right for you.
-I say that because how much you need will be determined by many factors, including your body weight.
+If you have specific nutrition or fitness goals, it’s always best to work with your health care practitioner or a qualified sports dietitian to find a plan that’s right for you.
+That’s because how much you need will be determined by many factors, including your body weight.
 Your body and your goals are so unique to you that developing a plan as special as you are is the best way to achieve your goals.
 And as goals change, you can work together to make the appropriate changes to your nutrition plan.

 Currently, research suggests that 10g of essential amino acids, including about 2 grams of leucine is needed to help support muscle recovery.
 This is typically found in about 20-25g of high quality protein2,3,4.